Cap-go/website/src/content/blog/open-source-licence.md

 How do I accomplish all that?
 By changing my license.

 Capgo has now changed the license from the MIT to a newer licensing scheme called GNU Affero General Public License V3 (AGPLv3) or any later version.
-Capgo version can be [found here](https://github.com/cap-go/capgo/blob/main/LICENSE.md).
+Capgo version can be [found here](https://github.com/Cap-go/capgo/blob/main/LICENSE).

-Capacitor-updater (the plugin) has now changed the license from the MIT to a newer licensing scheme called GNU Lesser General Public License V3 (LGPLv3) or any later version.
-Capacitor-updater version can be [found here](https://github.com/cap-go/capacitor-updater/blob/main/LICENSE.md).
+Capacitor-updater (the plugin) has now changed the license from the LGPLv3 to a newer licensing scheme called Mozilla Public License Version 2.0 (MPLv2) or any later version.
+Capacitor-updater version can be [found here](https://github.com/Cap-go/capacitor-updater/blob/main/LICENCE).

 This change makes no difference to any of you who subscribe to Capgo Cloud or who self-host Capgo, but it may upset a few corporations who tried to use my software to directly compete with me without contributing back.